kgroveshok/z80-homebrew/WORD-LIST.md

  TYPE ( u -- iu s ) Push type of value on TOS - 's' string, 'i' integer...   | DONE

+ SUBSTR ( s u1 u2 -- s sb ) Push to TOS chars starting at position u1 and with length u2 from string s  | DONE

  STR2NUM ( s -- n ) Convert a string on TOS to number | DONE